RPI-DATA/jupyter-book/_build/notebooks/linearregression.md

 Y = 7858.7 - 409.6 * (Overall Cond) + 116.7 * (Gr Liv Area)
 $$

-However, it's hard to make a geometric explanation since the model will be either surface or high-dimension which cant be plotted.
+However, it's hard to make a geometric explanation since the model will be either surface or high-dimension which can't be plotted.

-## Handling data types with missing values/non-numeric values
+## Handling Data Types with Missing/Non-numeric Values
+---
 In the machine learning workflow, once we've selected the model we want to use, selecting the appropriate features for that model is the next important step.
 In the following code snippets, I will explore how to use correlation between features and the target column, correlation between features, and variance of features to select features.

 I will specifically focus on selecting from feature columns that don't have any missing values or don't need to be transformed to be useful (e.g. columns like Year Built and Year Remod/Add).